Living with rheumatoid arthritis can feel like an unending battle.

 #8 — Probiotics

 Another supplement that can help with the GI side effects of RA meds is probiotics.
 You see, you have trillions of bacteria living in your gut.
 But, certain medications can throw off the balance between the good and the bad bugs.
-Taking probiotics can help restore the balance and relieve your GI symptoms.
+Taking probiotics can help restore balance and relieve your GI symptoms.
 You can also find probiotics in food and drinks like kefir, yogurt, sauerkraut, kimchi and kombucha.

 Living with RA can get a little easier when you use the eight supplements above to naturally reduce inflammation and swelling, relieve the pain, improve your overall health and combat the side effects of those prescription rheumatoid drugs.